cloud-elements/devportal/docs/elements/dynamicscrm/events.md

 ---
-heading: Autotask
+heading: Microsoft Dynamics CRM
 title: Events
-description: Enable Autotask events for your application.
+description: Enable Microsoft Dynamics CRM events for your application.
 layout: docs
 order: 30
 ---

 ## Events

-There are no extra configurations needed to enable Autotask Help Desk events.
+There are no extra configurations needed to enable Microsoft Dynamics CRM Help Desk events.

-Autotask Help Desk Files and Folders are currently supported within the Events Framework.
+Microsoft Dynamics CRM Help Desk Files and Folders are currently supported within the Events Framework.

 In order to enable polling, add these two extra configurations to your instance JSON: